jhumelsine/jhumelsine.github.io/_posts/2025-03-26-legacy-code.md

 __TIP:__ _If your unit tests are nasty and/or difficult to implement, the issue is probably not the test.
 It is an indication that code those tests confirm is nasty and in need of refactoring and/or redesign._

 That previous __TIP__ is going to haunt you.
 Legacy code wasn't created using TDD.
 It is probably nasty and in need of refactoring and/or redesign.
 The unit tests will be nasty and difficult to implement, at least at the start.
 Well designed and implemented code tends to have straightforward test cases.
-Therefore, test cases that are messy, confusing, complicated, etc. may be an indication that the code they confirm is messy, confusing, complicated, etc. This could be an indication of a redesign opportunity, but I’m getting a bit ahead of myself.
+Therefore, test cases that are messy, confusing, complicated, etc. may be an indication that the code they confirm is messy, confusing, complicated, etc. This could be an indication of a redesigning opportunity, but I’m getting a bit ahead of myself.

 ## Seams
 <img src="https://upload.wikimedia.org/wikipedia/commons/9/97/Skr%C3%A4ddare_-_Tailor_-_Malm%C3%B6_1993.jpg" alt="Tailor" title="Image Source: https://commons.wikimedia.org/wiki/File:Skr%C3%A4ddare_-_Tailor_-_Malm%C3%B6_1993.jpg " width = "35%" align="right" style="padding-right: 20px;">